- 1 cup butter, softened

 - 1 cup sugar

 - 1 teaspoon baking powder

 - 65 mint Andes candies

-- With floured hands, shape a tablespoonful of dough around 42 candies, forming rectangular cookies.
+- Preheat oven to 375°.
+With floured hands, wrap tablespoons of dough around 42 mint candies to cover completely, forming rectangular cookies.
 Place 2 in. apart on greased baking sheets.

-- Bake at 375° for 10-12 minutes or until edges are golden brown.
-Remove to wire racks to cool.
-In a microwave or saucepan, melt the remaining candies; drizzle over cookies.
-Yield: 3-1/2 dozen.
+- In a microwave or saucepan, melt remaining mint candies; drizzle over cookies.
+Yield: about 4 dozen.

 "I leave off the drizzle and send these to those serving in the military overseas.
 This is the perfect way to send chocolate that won't melt, and they are a favorite!"

 "These were good.
 I think I will try with different types of candies to see if I prefer anything more.
 The cookies were very good.
 Great buttery flavor.
 I made them gluten free using rice flour instead.
 The mint was a great twist on this classic cookie."